zalando-stups/documentation/components/taupage.rst

 **(optional)**

 A map of mount targets and device configurations.
-A device configuration has **device** to reference the root device node and a **setup** flag if the device should be partitioned and formatted no boot (of not, the AMI expects and mounts partition 1 from the device).
+A device configuration has **device** to reference the root device node and a **erase_on_boot** flag if the device should be partitioned and formatted on every boot (of not, the AMI expects and mounts partition 1 from the device but partitions a new empty device).

 notify_cfn:
 -----------